jarekmachaj/cost-accounting/README.md

 # App description
+This solution provides a cost accounting system built with .NET 9.0 and React.
+The architecture follows a client-server pattern with in-memory data storage.
+The application demonstrates stock lot tracking with hardcoded sample data for demonstration purposes.

 I have updated SDK for .Net 9.0 and updated visual studio after installation.
-To build the app, I have used client + server template for VS. I hope it is not a problem amd will run using standard "F5" on your machine.
+I have used client + server template for VS - I hope it is not a problem amd will run using standard "F5" on your machine.

+## System Requirements
+* .NET SDK 9.0
+* Visual Studio (latest version recommended)
+* Node.js (for client-side dependencies)

 # How to run
 ```bash